braverhealth/phoenix-socket-dart/README.md

 look like javascript's as much as possible, but leveraging Dart's unique native advantages like Streams and Futures.

-> The documentation is in a poor state for now, but it will improve soon enough.

 [1]: https://www.phoenixframework.org/
 [2]: https://hexdocs.pm/phoenix/Phoenix.Channel.html#content